Kitware/vtk-js/README.md

 graphics, volume rendering and visualization.
 VTK includes many advanced algorithms (e.g., surface reconstruction, implicit modelling, decimation) and rendering techniques (e.g., hardware-accelerated volume rendering, LOD control).
-The JavaScript implementation remain a subset of the actual C++ library but efforts will be made to easily port or compile native VTK code into WebAssembly to better blend both world.
+The JavaScript implementation remains a subset of the actual C++ library but efforts will be made to easily port or compile native VTK code into WebAssembly to better blend both worlds. vtk.js is a true rewrite of VTK in plain JavaScript (ES6).
+Therefore not everything has been rewritten.

 The origin of VTK is with the textbook "The Visualization Toolkit, an Object-Oriented Approach to 3D Graphics" originally published by